Treating Your Child's Earache Naturally

 Many of us already know that Echinacea is an effective immune system booster for the common cold, but it is also successful when used acutely and to prevent future ear, and other, infections.
 Depending on the age of the child, Echinacea can be found in various forms including teas, tinctures, chewable tablets, and throat sprays.

-Nature’s antimicrobial, raw garlic contains the compound allicin, which when released into a carrier oil, such as olive oil, can be used as a topical treatment to help alleviate uncomplicated infections.
+Nature’s antimicrobial, raw garlic contains the compound allicin, which when infused into a carrier, such as olive oil, can be used as an ear oil to help alleviate uncomplicated infections.
 And along with enabling you to ward off vampires with your breath, eating raw garlic is also great as an internal antimicrobial to help fight infections!

 This technique uses contrasting water temperatures to alleviate some symptoms of earaches including congestion, headache, and fevers by stimulating optimal circulation within the body.
 Contrasting temperature showers, foot baths, and the beloved “magic socks” (cold wet socks worn against the skin with warm wool socks over top) are all great examples of hydrotherapy.
 It’s important to keep in mind that the water doesn’t have to be very hot or very cold.
 Warm and cool can be just as effective with children.
 Parental supervision is definitely a must for this one!